Chevy Chase Divorce Lawyer

 Before filing for a divorce, all requirements for each ground should be satisfied or met.
 Other additional requirements are also valid, such as residency in the state of Maryland.
 For certainty of fulfillment and meeting of requirements, it would be in your best interest to consult a lawyer.

-At Petrelli Previtera, we help our clients go from chaos to clarity in their divorce case.
+At Petrelli Previtera, we help our clients go from chaos to clarity in their divorce cases.
 Get started today by scheduling your consultation.

-Schedule A Consultation with an Experienced Chevy Chase, MD Divorce Lawyer
+Schedule A Consultation with an Experienced Chevy Chase Divorce Lawyer

-Contact Petrelli Previtera to schedule a consultation with a divorce lawyer in the Maryland and D.C. area.
-Our firm offers online scheduling so you can get started today by choosing an attorney and a convenient location.
-We also offer video consultations to best serve you throughout the process.
-Contact us today for assistance.
+Contact Petrelli Previtera to schedule a consultation.
+Our firm offers online scheduling so you can get started today by choosing the time that works best for you.